General Level CPD

 Dates and deadlines

 All CPD courses begin on the first Monday of the month indicated above.
 To secure your place, please ensure your application reaches us six weeks before the start date.
-Workshop dates are available on request.
-Most workshops can be attended separately - dates are in our postgraduate CPD brochure or on request.
+Workshop dates are available on request and most workshops can be attended separately.

 Please use the online application form.
 No references or certificates are required when applying for CPD study.